Set Up File Provisioning Plugins

 Generally, the Dockstore CLI downloads a default set of file

-provisioning plugins, Amazon S3, Synapse, DOS, GS, and ICGC Storage
+provisioning plugins, Amazon S3, Synapse, DOS, and GS when it first installs.

-Client, when it first installs.
 However, if you chose to download and

 configure the CLI yourself via step 3 of Part 1 during the